Man nabbed 4 hours after fleeing traffic stop

 A state trooper with the Sandusky post attempted to stop Devon A. Davenport, 20, of Cleveland, for a speeding violation on Ohio 2 near Ohio 61.
 Davenport allegedly was driving a 2016 Chevrolet Malibu 87 mph in a 70-mph zone.

 Davenport initially stopped in the road, and the trooper approached the vehicle to advise him to pull off of the highway.
 At that point, Davenport drove off in his vehicle.
-He exited at Ohio 61 and travelled north and then west on U.S. 6.
+He exited at Ohio 61 and traveled north and then west on U.S. 6.

 Davenport fled into the city of Huron, where the trooper lost sight of him.